agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

 We will start off with some simple searches and then move on to more advanced techniques.
 CiviCRM beginners should be familiar with Quicksearch, Advanced Search and the component searches.
-More advanced users should also look at [search kit](../search-kit/) reports, custom searches and Search Builder.
+More advanced users should also look at [Search Kit](../searching/searchkit/what-is-searchkit.md) reports, custom searches and Search Builder.

+## Overview
+In this introduction we will discuss at various level of detail:

+* **Quicksearch** - how to quickly search for contacts.
+* **Advanced search** - how to really dig deep for contacts with lots of search possibilities.
+* **SearchBuilder** - how to build your own searches (though if you are using CiviCRM version 5.20 or later you should really look into [Search Kit](../searching/searchkit/what-is-searchkit.md) too).
+* **Full-text search** - how to search for something in all the available text fields in the database.
+* **Component search** - on searching within specific component entities like events, memberships, cases, contributions etc.
+* **Custom searches** - using the available custom made searches that can be from CiviCRM core or from one or more of your specific extensions.
+* **Search actions** - what you can do with the results of your search (or sometimes report).
+* **The contact summary pop** - what you can see and change in the popup when hovering over a contact icon in your search results.
+* **The wildcard** - using "%" in your searches as a wildcard.
+* **Case sensitivity** - what you can do with upper or lower case in your search.
+* **Default number of rows** - how many results are returned in your searches and how you can change that number.
+* **Search Kit** - a brief link to the [Search Kit](../searching/searchkit/what-is-searchkit.md) functionality.

+## Searching and reporting

 There are three main reasons to search:

--   To find a specific contact: the Quick search box can find contacts by name, email address or a variety of other characteristics.
+-   To find a specific contact: the Quicksearch box can find contacts by name, email address or a variety of other characteristics.
 -   To perform an action on a contact or contacts that meet certain criteria.
 For example, you might want to find all contacts in